 Vietoris and open maps

-Johnstone then proved that, if is a compact Hausdorff space which is dual to the frame , then is also dual to .
+Johnstone then proved that, if X is a compact Hausdorff space which is dual to the frame L, then 𝒱(X) is also dual to 𝕍(L).

 The points of the pointfree Vietoris

-In fact, Johnstone showed that the dual space of the Vietoris frame can be computed directly (and constructively) without talking about the points of .
-Assuming that is compact and regular and that is its topological dual, the Vietoris space is homeomorphic to the space where the topology is generated by the elements of the form for every .
-The intuition behind this is that instead of the space of closed set we have the space of opens and then the expressions and are just rewritten accordingly in the language of open sets.
+In fact, Johnstone showed that the dual space of the Vietoris frame 𝕍(L) can be computed directly (and constructively) without talking about the points of L. Assuming that L is compact and regular and that X is its topological dual, the Vietoris space 𝒱(X) is homeomorphic to the space 𝕍†(L)=(L,τ𝕍L)

-What Johnstone does not emphasise is that the mapping extends to a functor (although, as I found much later, his Lemma 4.7 (ii) in Stone spaces gives a clue).
-Let be a frame homomorphism between two compact regular frames and let be the corresponding dual continuous map.
+What Johnstone does not emphasise is that the mapping L↦𝕍†(L) extends to a functor (although, as I found much later, his Lemma 4.7 (ii) in Stone spaces gives a clue).
+Let h:L→M be a frame homomorphism between two compact regular frames and let f:X→Y be the corresponding dual continuous map.

 Remark: A similar formula can be also used for stably compact frames.
 The only difference is that we need to take the dual topology into account.
 For details, see Remark 4.4.1 and Lemma 4.4.6 in my thesis.